aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

 When contributing to ScanCode (such as code, bugs, documentation, etc.) you agree to the Developer `Certificate of Origin <http://developercertificate.org/>`_ and the ScanCode license (see the `NOTICE <https://github.com/nexB/scancode-toolkit/blob/develop/NOTICE>`_ file).
-The same approach is used by the Linux Kernel developers and several other projects.
+The same approach is used by Linux Kernel developers and several other projects.

 For commits, it is best to simply add a line like this to your commit message, with your name and email::